Green Tea and Atherosclerosis Plague

 A study involving laboratory hamsters suggests that green tea inhibits atherosclerosis, or the hardening and thickening of arteries.

-A human equivalent dose of 3 to 4 cups a day is associated with 26% to 46% lower risk of atherosclerosis
+The human equivalent dose of 3 to 4 cups a day was associated with 26% to 46% lower risk of atherosclerosis in the animals.

-A human equivalent dose of 10 cups a day is associated with 48% to 63% lower risk.
+The human equivalent dose of 10 cups a day was associated with 48% to 63% lower risk in the hamsters.

 Another study conducted by Sasazuki involved 512 heart disease patients.
-He found that men who drink 2 or more cups of green tea a day have lower risk of atherosclerosis, but not women.
+He found that men who drank 2 or more cups of green tea a day had a lower risk of atherosclerosis, but not women.

 Sasazuki S et all (2000).
 A relation between green tea consumption and severity of coronary atherosclerosis among Japanese men and women.
 Ann Epidemiol 10:401-408.